-Maryland sophomore Terrance Davis lined up with his fellow offensive linemen against Minnesota in the Big Ten opener on Sept.
-30. Davis, who stands at 6-foot-2 and 285-pounds, attempted to hold off the Golden Gophers defense while running back Lorenzo Harrison used his speed to move the offense down the field.
-This was a sight familiar to people, who watched Harrison and Davis play together at DeMatha Catholic High School.
-For Maryland fans, it’s something they are getting use to.
+Every week, Maryland sophomore Terrance Davis lined up with his fellow offensive linemen.
+Davis, who stands at 6-foot-2 and 285-pounds, attempted to create a pathway for sophomore running back Lorenzo Harrison, who used his speed to move the offense down the field.

 Green graduated from DeMatha in 2015.
 He was the 19th best safety in the country, according to 247sports.
-Green held offers from Ohio State, West Virginia and Maryland before taking his talents to Indiana.
+Green received offers from Ohio State, West Virginia and Maryland before going to Indiana.

-Lomax, who graduated in 2010, was another player that was recruited by Maryland.
-He ended up going to Iowa before making a brief stint with the Los Angeles Rams.
+Lomax, who graduated in 2010, attended the University of Iowa before spending time with the Los Angeles Rams.

-The tide changed in 2014 when Harrison, who was rated a four-star, committed to Maryland and joined its 2016 recruiting class.
+The tide changed in 2014 when Harrison, who was rated a four-star running back, committed to Maryland and joined its 2016 recruiting class.

 That’s exactly what happened.
 Harrison’s decision to play for Maryland sparked his fellow DeMatha brothers to do the same thing.
 Ellis, Davis, and wide receiver D.J.
-Turner joined Harrison in Maryland’s recruiting class.
+Turner signed with Maryland on National Signing Day in 2016.
 It was the most DeMatha players the Terps had in any recruiting class.

 “I think since we committed, we started a pipeline from DeMatha to here [Maryland],” Davis said.
 “We want to keep that going.”

-Maryland saw four-star running back Anthony McFarland, and offensive lineman Marcus Minor be apart of a 2017 recruiting class that was one of the best in the Big Ten.
-Maryland’s upcoming recruiting class currently has two DeMatha commits in Austin Fontaine and Evan Gregory.
+DeMatha four-star running back Anthony McFarland and offensive lineman Marcus Minor joined Maryland’s 2017 recruiting class, which was one of the best in the Big Ten.
+The Terps’ upcoming recruiting class currently has two DeMatha commits in Austin Fontaine and Evan Gregory.

 When D.J.
-Durkin became the head coach of the Terps in 2016, one of his goals was to aggressively recruit DeMatha and other local talent.
+Durkin became the head coach of the Terps in 2016, one of his goals was to aggressively recruit locally.

-Maryland is known for its high-profile football players as the state has produced the fifth most Division I athletes in the country, according to research done by the NCAA.
+Maryland has become a recruiting hotspot as the state has produced the fifth most Division I football players in the nation, according to the NCAA.

 “I really feel like our backyard there’s a strong group of talent every year,” Durkin said.
 “If you do well in your backyard, you can win a lot of games.”

-The DeMatha players on Maryland’s roster have made their presence felt over the last two seasons.
-Davis has found a spot in the Terps’ starting offensive line, and Harrison alongside junior running back Ty Johnson have led Maryland’s rushing attack, which is one of the best in the conference.
+The DeMatha football players on Maryland’s roster has made a significant impact over the last two seasons.
+Davis has found a spot in the Terps’ starting offensive line, and Harrison alongside junior running back Ty Johnson has led Maryland’s rushing attack, which is one of the best in the conference.

-Ellis had to make a major adjustment when he came to Maryland as he became an everyday defensive back after spending his high school career as a wide receiver.
+Ellis had to adjust to playing defense on a daily basis after spending his high school career as a wide receiver.

 Ellis has adjusted well to his new role this season as he has started in all of Maryland’s games, while recording 24 total tackles, 18 solo tackles and three pass deflections.

-McFarland, who suffered a season ending injury during his senior year at DeMatha, is still getting back into the swing of things, which is why he hasn’t seen the field.
+McFarland hasn’t seen the field after suffering a season ending injury during his senior year at DeMatha.
 Durkin has confidence that he will be a player to watch when he is at full strength.